webgme/tutorials/_session4_visualizer/README.md

 There are three types of events for nodes within a territory:

-- `load` - The node was either loaded from the server at an `updateTerritory` or newly created.
+- `load` - The node was either loaded (potentially from the server) at an `updateTerritory` or newly created.
-- `update` - The (resolved i.e. including bases ) node potentially has changes.
+- `update` - The (resolved i.e. including bases) node potentially has changes.
 - `unload` - The node was deleted from the territory.

 When we encounter the **StateMachine** node, we'd like to get a url for the html file in generated simulator which will make it possible for the widget to embed the generated code as an `iframe`.
-We know that the html file is named `index.html` and the blobClient provides a utility method for getting a url to retrieve content, `blobClient.getViewURL(hash, subpath)`.
+We know that the html file is named `index.html` and the blobClient provides a utility method for getting a url to retrieve content from the blob storage, `blobClient.getViewURL(hash, subpath)`.

+To access attributes and other node properties we use the GME Client node-getters (and can use utility methods for the client).
 At the point where we have all the data we will call the (not yet existing) method `populateGraph` on the widget.

 ### Visualizing the data in the widget